SajanBista/SajanBista/README.md

 some Projects

- Real-time Recommendation System
+ Share prediction:
-A reinforcement learning-based system for personalized recommendations.
+ I used previous data for share prediction of BARUN hydropower, used linear regression and was my first project.

 eHike: Trekking Gear Rental Platform
 An e-commerce website built with Django for renting trekking gear.

  Predictive Analytics for Customer Churn
-A machine learning model to predict customer churn for businesses.
+A machine learning model to predict customer churn for businesses.What I performed was rental prediction taking data from kaggle.

  Image Classification with CNNs (Ongoing)
 A deep learning model for classifying images using CNNs.
+Cat or dog

-More projects can be found in my Github.
+More projects can be found in my Github.All projects which I performed using each algorithm of ML  do already exist but I did it following course guidiance.